 Glycerin (Clear) Melt-and-Pour Soap

-Glycerin melt-and-pour soap is a clear soap base that doesnโt contain any of the other additives like shea butter or goatโs milk.
-Because it dries clear, itโs perfect for coloring and for embedding objects such as flower petals, herbs, or other kinds of soap.
-However, without the moisturizing additives, it has a tendency to dry out sensitive skin when combined with dry air and super hot showers.
+Glycerin melt-and-pour soap is a clear soap base that doesn’t contain any of the other additives like shea butter or goat milk.
+Because it dries clear, it’s perfect for coloring and for embedding objects such as flower petals, herbs, or other kinds of soap.

 Here are some of our favorite glycerin soap recipes: